TinyTapeout/tinytapeout_www/content/digital_design/puzzle_padlock_seq/_index.en.md

   unlocked: Unlocked!
   idle   --> idle: !SW2
   idle   --> locked: SW2
-  locked --> locked: Incorrect guess locked --> locked1: 1st entry correct
+  locked --> locked: Incorrect
+  locked --> locked1: 1st entry correct
-  locked1 --> locked: Incorrect guess
+  locked1 --> locked: Incorrect
   locked1 --> locked2: 2nd entry correct
-  locked2 --> locked: Incorrect guess
+  locked2 --> locked: Incorrect
   locked2 --> unlocked: 3rd entry correct
   unlocked --> unlocked: SW2
   unlocked --> idle: !SW2
 {{< /mermaid >}}

-**Puzzle**

-A padlock has been created using logic gates.
-Just like locker padlocks, you must enter the correct sequential code to unlock the system.

 **Controls**
 * The push button is used to enter your code.
 * Switch 2 is used to enable the padlock.
 To reset at any time, toggle Switch 2 to 0 and back to 1.
-* Switches 3 to 5 are used to set your guess.
+* Switches 3 to 5 are used to set the code.

 **To begin**